Kartikweb979/B2B-ORDER-MANAGER/README.md

 │ Telegram Client │ ────────────────────────────> │    FastAPI Backend    │
 │  (Presentation) │ <──────────────────────────── │    (Core Business     │
 │                 │         JSON Response         │        Logic)         │
-└─────────────────┘                               └──────────┬────────────┘
+└───────┬─────────┘                               └──────────┬────────────┘
+        │                                                    │
+        │             ┌─────────────────────────┐            │
+        │             │   Automated Monitor     │            │
+        └────────────>│  (Pings /health every   │<───────────┘
+     Alerts Admin if  │       5 minutes)        │
+       Server Down    └─────────────────────────┘
                                    │
-                                   ┌─────────────────────────┼─────────────────────────┐
-                                   │                         │                         │
-                                   ▼                         ▼                         ▼
+                                   ▼
-                        ┌───────────────────┐     ┌───────────────────┐     ┌───────────────────┐
+                        ┌───────────────────┐     ┌───────────────────┐
-                        │    Google GenAI   │     │ SQLite Database   │     │ Distributed       │
+                        │    Google GenAI   │     │ SQLite Database   │
-                        │    (NLP Engine)   │     │ (Persistence)     │     │ Logging (bot.log) │
+                        │  (Data Parsing)   │     │  (Persistence)    │
-                        └───────────────────┘     └───────────────────┘     └───────────────────┘
+                        └───────────────────┘     └───────────────────┘
 ```
 ## Challenges, Trade-offs & What I Learned

-- **The LLM Reliability Problem: AI models are non-deterministic.
-Initially, Gemini would occasionally return invalid JSON or timeout.
-Trade-off/Fix: Instead of trusting the output blindly, I implemented prompt guardrails, strict JSON parsing validation, and a retry mechanism.

-- **The Observability Gap: When I decoupled the system into two services, debugging became difficult.
+- ** The Verification Bottleneck & Safety Guardrails: AI models are non-deterministic and can hallucinate invalid JSON structures.
+Fix: I did not trust the AI output blindly.
+I implemented strict prompt engineering guardrails and a comprehensive pytest suite.
+This acts as a safety net to verify the AI's output format before it ever touches the database.
+Production Monitoring: Decoupling the system created a visibility gap; if the API went down, the bot would silently fail.
+Fix: I built an automated background task in the Telegram client that pings the FastAPI /health endpoint every 5 minutes.
+If it fails, it instantly sends an emergency Telegram alert to the admin, shifting the system from reactive to proactive monitoring.

+- ** Distributed Observability: Tracking errors across two microservices was difficult.
 Fix: I implemented centralized, production-grade logging (bot.log) across both the Telegram client and the FastAPI server to trace HTTP statuses, API timeouts, and database locks.

-- **Git Version Control for Data: I quickly learned that tracking live production data files on Git causes merge conflicts during deployments.
-Fix: Added .db and .jsonl to .gitignore and utilized git stash workflows during production pulls.

-## Tech Stack
+##Tech Stack
 Backend: Python 3.12, FastAPI, Uvicorn

-Client: python-telegram-bot, Requests
+Client: python-telegram-bot, Requests, Asyncio (for background monitoring)

 AI/NLP: Google GenAI SDK

 Data & State: SQLite3

-Testing/CI: Pytest (Configured for core logic validation)
+Testing/CI: Pytest (Configured for core logic validation and health checks)

-🔧 Configuration
+## Configuration
 The project uses .gitignore to keep credentials (.env) and state data out of version control.
-Create a .env file in the root directory by copying the example file:
+Create a .env file in the root directory:
 cp .env.example .env
-Note: Your .env should include GEMINI_API_KEY, TELEGRAM_BOT_TOKEN, and ORDER_API_URL=http://127.0.0.1:8001/process-order.
+Note: Your .env should include GEMINI_API_KEY, TELEGRAM_BOT_TOKEN, ADMIN_CHAT_ID (for health alerts), and ORDER_API_URL=http://127.0.0.1:8001/process-order.

-📖 Usage
+## Usage
 1. Start the Backend API Install dependencies and run the FastAPI server:
 pip install -r requirements.txt
 uvicorn api:app --port 8001
-(The API will run locally on http://127.0.0.1:8001)
-2. Start the Telegram Client In a separate terminal tab, start the bot listener:
+2. Start the Telegram Client (with Active Monitor) In a separate terminal tab, start the bot listener.
+This will automatically spin up the 5-minute background health-check loop:
 python telegram_bot.py

-🧪 Testing
+## Testing (The Safety Net)
 Run the test suite to verify data parsing, API mocking, and the /health endpoint:
 pytest __tests__/